-The Department of Public Works (DPW) consist of Administration, Street Maintenance, Park Maintenance, and Street Lighting divisions.
+The Department of Public Works (DPW) consists of Administration, Street Maintenance, Park Maintenance, and Street Lighting divisions.

 Administration has the overall responsibility for the development and implementation of the Town's Capital Improvement Program (CIP), maintenance of the street lighting and traffic signals, maintenance and repair of the Town's buildings and facilities, park maintenance, and management of the Storm Water Pollution Prevention Program.

 DPW currently has 4 full-time maintenance staff.
-Hamid Shamsapour is the Interim Public Works Director.
+Loren Umbertis is the Public Works Director.
 Technical assistance is provided, as needed, by outside professionals for engineering services and the management of selected capital projects.

 The Town’s Capital Improvement Program (CIP) includes such projects as street reconstruction and paving, sidewalk repair and replacement, pedestrian trails, and bridge replacement and repair.
 Public Works manages all capital grants and funding including all correspondences with other local (TAM), state (Caltrans), and federal agencies (FEMA).

 More information on CIP projects can be found in the Town’s adopted budget (pg.
 74).

 The Street Maintenance Division is responsible for preventative maintenance of streets (e.g., pothole repair), storm water systems, traffic striping and signage, parking lots street sweeping, sidewalks, town facilities and equipment.
 This Division also responds, as needed, to Town-wide emergencies (e.g., winter storms).